 The person with MND will record a number of phrases that are then combined to create a synthetic voice.
 This voice will be used to vocalise any sentence entered into a speech-generating communication device.

-The number of phrases to be recorded varies between service providers but, generally, it will be around 1,600 sentences.
+The number of phrases to be recorded varies between service providers but, generally, it will be between 600 and 3500 sentences.
 This will take a minimum of six to eight hours to record over a period of time, usually weeks or months.
 It may take longer if someone needs to take a lot of breaks.

 Does voice banking work for everyone?